yasakei/neutron/docs/box_modules.md

 say(result);
 ```

+**Note on Binary Conversion:**

+Box modules are dynamically loaded at runtime.
+This means that if you compile a script that uses a box module into a binary using the `-b` flag, the box module will **not** be included in the binary.
+The binary will fail at runtime when it tries to load the module.

+To include module functionality in a standalone binary, the module must be written in Neutron (`.nt` file) and imported using the `use` statement.
+The source code of the `.nt` module will be embedded in the binary.

 ## 5. Creating Modules with C

 While Neutron's Box module system is designed to work with C++, you can also implement modules using C with some considerations: